ethan-ac/ORCASat-TTC-SDR-ground-station/USER_GUIDE.md

 Python scripts can be used to send ascii characters or hex values from a running terminal to a "ZMQ SUB/PULL Message Source" block in the GNU Radio flowgraph.
 They can also be used to receive ascii characters or hex values from a "ZMQ PUB/PUSH Message Sink" block in the GNU Radio flowgrpah.

+To connect any number of ZeroMQ blocks and any number of Python scripts (will be called nodes) to the same ZeroMQ socket, all nodes must follow this criteria:
+* The address must be the same.
-To connect any number of ZeroMQ blocks and any number of Python scripts to the same socket, they must use the same address.
-The type of socket must be the same, so PUB for senders with SUB for receivers, or PUSH for senders with PULL for receivers.
-The link type must be set up so only one of the ZeroMQ blocks or Python scripts "binds" to the socket and the rest "connect" to the socket.
+* The socket type must be the same, so PUB for data senders with SUB for data receivers, or PUSH for data senders with PULL for data receivers.
+* The link type must be set up so only one node "binds" to the socket and the rest "connect" to the socket.

 Start a ZeroMQ Python script.
 ```